hochanjie/University-Assignments/README.md

 - `Bachelors/` – Bachelor of Science (Computing and Software Systems major, Finance breadth)
 - `Masters/` – Master of Information Technology (Distributed Computing specialisation)

-Each folder is organised by year and semester, with subfolders for individual subjects.
+Each folder is organised by year, with subfolders for individual subjects.

 > ⚠️ All code is for educational showcase only.
 Do not copy or reuse for academic submission.